-This week’s article is going to divert slightly from the discussions we have on EDI practices and how to improve workplaces practices, though we will get on to talking about how that is relevant to today’s post.
-This is why this article will discuss how to be respectful about being respectful and ensuring you do not prejudice or discriminate colleagues or groups of people when discussing current affairs or politics.
-If you may be wondering why DJM has chosen to take this topic on this week, well, it’s because in this current moment there is global and political unrest in numerous countries.
+This week’s article is going to divert slightly from the discussions we have on EDI practices and how to improve workplace practices, though we will get on to talking about how that is relevant to today’s post.
+This is why this article will discuss how to be respectful about being respectful and ensuring you do not prejudice or discriminate against colleagues or groups of people when discussing current affairs or politics.
+If you may be wondering why DJM has chosen to take this topic on this week, well, it’s because, at this current moment, there is global and political unrest in numerous countries.
 The unrest is a political matter, a human rights matter, and a diversity matter.
 Let us explain why.

 Whether it is online, in person or over the phone, when a big political or shift takes place that causes civil unrest, it is a given that people will talk about it.
 This platform is going to use its voice, to not only raise awareness some of the world’s citizens are facing, but also ensure that those same individuals, people who come from the same background are not discriminated against or suffer any hate.
 When discussions and debates begin about who is at fault for the unrest, the blame game can get in the way of respectful and insightful discussions about what events and perhaps how to raise awareness or providing useful resources that will educate individuals more holistically on the matter.